 Trudell is a 2004 graduate of Northwestern University's Medill School of Journalism in Evanston, Ill., outside of Chicago, with a double major in history.
 He played Big Ten varsity soccer and also honed his broadcast skills at the campus TV (NNN) and radio (WNUR) stations.

-Serving as the team’s sideline reporter on KCAL-9 from 2002-11, John Ireland returns for his eighth season behind the mic as radio play-by-play announcer for the Lakers.
+Serving as the team’s sideline reporter on KCAL-9 from 2002-11, John Ireland returns for his ninth season behind the mic as radio play-by-play announcer for the Lakers.

 A seven-time local Emmy Award winner for best sports reporting, Ireland currently co-hosts the Mason and Ireland Show on the Lakers flagship station 710 AM ESPNLA Radio.